jlm/vh-events/README.md

 Create the Excel template file (which is in XLSX format) and place it in the `template` directory.
 An example is provided as `template/table-only.xlsx`.

-Typical usage:
+Simple usage:
 ```shell
 ruby vh-events.rb --excel tmp/event-table.xlsx
 ```

 By default:
 * the Vcalendar event feed is read from the URL specified in the configuration file.
 This can be overridden with the `--read-file` flag.
+At present there is no way to specify a URL on the command line.
 * only events from the month following the current month are selected.
 This can be overridden with the `--year` and `--month` flags.
 ```allignore